 Brown, Hana, Jennifer J. Jones, and Andréa Becker.
 2018.
 “The Racialization of Latinos in New Immigrant Destinations: Criminality, Ascription, and Counter-Mobilization,” Russel Sage Foundation Journal of the Social Sciences.

 McCammon, Holly J., Brittany N. Hearne, Allison McGrath, and Minyoung Moon.
-Forthcoming.
+2018.
 “Judicial Legal Mobilization and Analogical Framing: Feminist Litigators’ Use of Race-Gender Analogies.”
 Law and Policy Review 40(11):57-78.

 Christie-Mizell, C. André, Erika Leslie, and Brittany N. Hearne.
 2017.
 “Self-Rated Health, Discrimination and Racial Group Identity: The Consequences of Ethnicity and Nativity among Black Americans.”
 Journal of African American Studies.